 3. Reducing Labor and Operations Costs

 Look at all of your labor costs to identify areas where you can reduce rates.
-Begin to keep records of service call payments, office supplies, printing, and administrative fees.
+Begin to keep records of service call payments, office supplies, printing, and administrative fees with your field management software.
 Then, review all transactions in detail to identify areas where you can reduce costs.
 Even the small costs add up quickly!
 For example, cut back on office printing to save money on ink and paper.
 It is also useful to consider assigning more than one field tech to an assignment.
 This method could help increase productivity and get more jobs done within a single day.
 Also, having double brain power can lead to more efficient results and management could potentially avoid paying employees overtime hours.

 4. Regulate The Companies Energy Consumption